 - Travelers should not drink tap water in Egypt.
 Buying bottled water, or bringing a water bottle to fill with filtered water (available at most hotels that cater to Westerners) is the best bet.
 Unless you are sitting in a fancy restaurant, avoid ice in your drinks.

 - Be careful about what and where you eat.
 Most of the food served to travelers in Egypt is completely safe.
 However, stick to fully-cooked food and fruits that can be peeled.
 Avoid fresh juices, street food, salads, etc. The best way to find good food in Egypt is to watch where the locals go.
 They won’t go places that make them sick, so following them is usually a safe bet.

 - Egypt is a country where it is always better to tag along with a reputed tour company or at least book day tours.
-The tour buses are accompanied by an armed guard especially while visiting areas closed to the troubled Sudan border.
+The tour buses are accompanied by an armed guard, especially while visiting areas close to the troubled Sudan border.
 Then there is always safety in numbers.
 And an Egyptian tour guide is the best way to protect yourself from unsolicited attention.

 Plan a Trip to Egypt Today

 If you have always dreamed of visiting Egypt, you can start planning your trip now.
 As long as you travel smart and make sure they are heading to safe regions, you should be able to explore this fascinating ancient country without any hiccups.
 The chances of a terrorist attack are very unlikely, so don’t worry about it unnecessarily.
 Start planning now, so that you can take your long-awaited vacation very soon!
 Stay up to date on Egypt’s travel restrictions.